 1.)
 St Andrews

-This stunning captial city is a perfect place to spend a long weekend exploring the multitude of historic sights, Royal Mile and furious hopes to bump into J.K.
+This stunning capital city is a perfect place to spend a long weekend exploring the multitude of historic sights, Royal Mile and furious hopes to bump into J.K.
 Rowling.
-Plan a long weekend and take advantage of the many free things to do in the city, before heading out to some of Edinburgh’s best bars!

 Perth is really easy to visit from Edinburgh or Glasgow.
 Hop on a train and within just over an hour you’ll be there!

 Carnoustie is home to Scotland’s second most famous golf courses (after St. Andrews, of course) but there’s so much more to do in Carnoustie than just golf.
 Carnoustie is definitely a must-visit for a nature buff and if you’re one of those people I long to be, an early-bird, take a stroll at sunrise and enjoy a truly beautiful view.